Executive Actions and the People

 Finally, state attorneys general have become a line of defense against executive actions.
 As the top legal officers of their state or territory, they act as the “People’s Lawyer” for the citizens of the state.

 In the 2007 case of Massachusetts v.
 E.P.A.
 (59 U.S. 497, 519-21), states were allowed “special solicitude” when suing the federal government.
 Since that time, attorneys general have brought more and more lawsuits against Presidential actions – perhaps most famously against Obamacare.
 Successful actions were brought against Obama’s Clean Power Plan, Clean Water Rule, and immigration and deportation policies.
-Current attorneys general are preparing to play the same role to counter the Biden administration’s actions on climate change, health care, immigration, and spending.
+Attorneys general also played the same role to try to counter the Biden administration’s actions on climate change, health care, immigration, and spending.
 (Source: https://www.jdsupra.com/legalnews/state-watchdogs-as-biden-takes-office-7149235/)

 Far fewer people generally vote in the lesser-known statewide races than for President or even for state Governor.
 These seats are critical to serving as a stop-gap measure to executive overreach.

-Remember, all bad government starts at the ballot box – and can end there, too.
+Remember, all good government starts at the ballot box – and can end there, too.